bahorn/alliance-lib/README.md

 ## Usage

-Setup a virtual environment, and use poetry to install the dependencies
+Setup a virtual environment, and use poetry to install the dependencies.

 ### Testing